area9innovation/flow9/tools/gringo/readme.md

 # Gringo

 This is a Parsing Expression Grammar tool.
-It provides a way to write a parser, which will convert a string to another string.
+It provides a way to write a parser, which will convert a string to another string or an AST.

 It is designed to allow succinct and composable grammars to be written.

 ## Grammar

-The (simplified) grammar for Gringo is given here:
+The (simplified) grammar for Gringo itself is given here:

 	term =
 		term "|>" ws term 							$"GPrecedence"